Perhentian

 Housereef

-Returning from the dive, we snorkeled around the housereef stretching from Tuna Bay Resort to the new Marine Park Centre building.
-There was quite a variety of marine life around what was mainly hard coral.
-I spotted a small and very well camouflaged octopus only because it was scurrying into a hole.
+Returning from the dive, we snorkelled around the housereef stretching from Tuna Bay Resort to the new Marine Park Centre building.
+Comprising mainly hard coral, it harboured quite a variety of marine life.
+I spotted a small and very well camouflaged octopus scurrying into a hole.
 The sandy areas were covered with gobies and their shrimp partners - there was a pair in almost every square foot!
-Turtles would also visit the house reef at times.
+Occasionally, turtles would also visit the house reef.

 Trekking

-There are a number of trekking routes on both islands with well-trodden jungle paths connecting different beaches.
+There were a number of trekking routes on both islands with well-trodden jungle paths connecting different beaches.
 In the evening, we trekked to Teluk Pauh at the northwestern part of the island.
-The 20 minute trek to Perhentian Island Resort was a good way to check out the many small chalets and resorts along the beach.
+The 20 minute trek to Perhentian Island Resort was a good way to check out the many small chalets, beach restaurants and resorts.
 Part of the trek included climbing stairs over rocky parts of the beach and a short detour into the forested hilly interior.
 The well-trodden forest path had a water pipe running next to it making it easy to follow.
-High vantage points along the trek offered marvelous views of the beaches and surrounding scenery.
+High vantage points along the trek offered marvellous views of the beaches and surrounding scenery.
 At the end of the western beach was Coral View Island Resort which had both western and northern beach fronts.
 Cutting across Coral View Island Resort to get to Teluk Pauh, we found ourselves on the scenic northern beach.
 Located at the other end of the beach was Perhentian Island Resort.
-Both Coral View and Perhentian Island Resort are among the more upmarket resorts at Perhentian.
+Both Coral View and Perhentian Island Resort were among the more upmarket resorts at Perhentian.

-There are no large animals on the island.
-During our stay, we encountered 2 fairly big monitor lizards while trekking in the jungle.
-We also encountered a common Malayan green whip snake, monkeys and large orb spiders.
+We encountered 2 fairly big monitor lizards while trekking in the jungle as well as a common Malayan green whip snake, macaque monkeys and large orb spiders.
 Returning to Tuna Bay after the trek, Seng Hock caught a beautiful sunset which I missed as I had nodded off in the room after a shower.
-Well, there's still tomorrow evening to catch it...
+Well, there was still tomorrow evening to catch it...

 13 May

 After a good night's rest, I couldn't resist downing all of this morning's full American breakfast.
-Not normally a wise thing to do if one is diving right after breakfast.
-I just hoped I didn't end up feeding the fishes later during the dive.
+Not normally a wise thing to do just before a dive and I hoped I wouldn't end up feeding the fishes later.

 Tokong Laut